ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 If the IUA Authorization Client receives the request from the IUA Authorization Server on the callback URL conveying the authorization code, it SHALL perform the HTTP POST request with the client_id and client_secret in the HTTP authorization header to resolve the authorization code to the access token.

-The IUA Authorization Client SHALL use the access token as defined in IUA Incorporate Access Token transaction, when performing requests to resources of the Swiss EPR .
+The IUA Authorization Client SHALL use the access token as defined in IUA Incorporate Access Token transaction, when performing requests to resources of the Swiss EPR<sup><a href="#4">4</a></sup>.

 ### Expected Actions IUA Authorization Server
 The IUA Authorization Server SHALL support the HTTP conversation of the OAUTH 2.1 Authorization Code grant as follows:

-If the IUA Authorization Server receives a request, it SHALL authenticate the user by redirecting the request to a XUA Authentication Provider.
+If the IUA Authorization Server receives a request, it SHALL authenticate the user by redirecting the request to a XUA Authentication Provider<sup><a href="#5">5</a></sup>.
 The XUA Authentication provider authenticates the user based on its internal session management (i.e. by checking the requests cookies or other methods) or by validating the user authentication means and returns the identity token to the IUA Authorization Server.

 In case of authentication failure, the IUA Authorization Server must respond with HTTP error code 401 ‘Not authorized’.